 To begin proceedings, the table below gives a summary of the main instrument properties that MOONS will achieve, with simulated sensitivities listed at the bottom of the page.

 A detailed end-to-end model of MOONS has been built that produces realistic 2D detector images and can be passed through the developing MOONS pipeline.
 Naturally, this is a very complex model and has therefore not been designed for sharing.
 However, a more publically available 1D model exists which has been tested thoroughly against the full optical model.

 From these models, we currently predict for MOONS the following sensitivities.
 Note these calculations are all: per resolution element, with a 1 hour exposure and including background subtraction.

-Low resolution (with data binned to R=1000 after masking OH sky lines)
+Low resolution (dashed lines: data binned to R=1000 after masking OH sky lines)